DMiC-Lab-HFUT/Fuzzy-Bayesian-knowledge-tracing/README.md

 # FBKT

 This is the source code for the paper "Fuzzy Bayesian Knowledge Tracing".
 If you use this code, please cite the following paper.
+Thank you.

 @article{liu2021fuzzy,
   title={Fuzzy Bayesian Knowledge Tracing},